COUN5336 Counseling and Advocacy Across Populations

-Learners engage with theory, research, and models that inform ethical and culturally competent counseling and social justice advocacy in a variety of settings.
-Learners analyze counseling theories and evidence-based practices that emphasize the relevance of multicultural counseling and advocacy roles of counselors.
-Throughout the course, learners investigate cultural assumptions, values, counselor credibility, prejudice, and racism within the counseling context.
-Learners identify their own overt and covert beliefs, and messages around cultural characteristics to determine how these experiences might influence the counseling process.
-In addition, learners gain an understanding of the role of the counselor and advocate in promoting social justice at multiple levels.
+Learners engage with theory, research, and models that inform ethical and culturally competent counseling in a variety of settings.
+Learners analyze counseling theories and evidence-based practices that emphasize the relevance of advocacy competencies within the profession.
+Throughout the course, learners investigate the role of culture, values, counselor credibility, and preconception within the counseling context.
+Learners are encouraged to explore their own societal experiences for greater insight into the counseling process and its relevance to real-world experiences.
+In addition, learners gain an understanding of the role of the counselor advocate in promoting client wellbeing.

 Prerequisite